4 Details of specific functions

 ## Running Stasis model...Done.
 Log-likelihood = -59.501

-We can see the standard output from model.test.
-The first output message tells us it has tested for equal variances in each sample.
 The model uses Bartlett’s test of equal variances to assess if variances are equal, so if p > 0.05 then variance is treated as the same for all samples, but if (p < 0.05) then each bin variance is unique.
-Here we have p < 0.05, so variance is not pooled between samples.

-By default model.test will use Bartlett’s test to assess for homogeneity of variances, and then use this to decide to pool variances or not.
-This is ignored if the argument pool.variance in model.test is changed from the default NULL to TRUE or FALSE.
-For example, to ignore Bartlett’s test and pool variances manually we would do the following:
+will use Bartlett’s test to assess for homogeneity of variances, and then use this to decide to pool variances or not.

 ## Running Stasis model...Done.
 Log-likelihood = -58.233

-However, unless you have good reason to choose otherwise it is recommended to use the default of pool.variance = NULL:
+However, unless you have good reason to choose otherwise it is recommended to use the default of pool.variance = NULL

 ## Evidence of equal variance (Bartlett's test of equal variances p = 0).